master-NORG/Dr.-Odine-s-Incredible-Reaper-Notation-Enhancement-System/README.md

 - SWS (I have modified a script by cfillion which uses a corresponding .jsfx in the SWS cfillion collection, so this is required for a slightly streamlined note replace function)
 - Please also install and utilize the [Global Startup Action Tool](https://forum.cockos.com/showthread.php?t=294133) by Amely_Suncroll to automatically run all the DR_ODINE background scripts at application launch

 After installing DR_ODINE Notation Enhancement v1.0 via ReaPack please watch my video where I demo the system and explain how to get everything setup.
 You will also need to spend a bit of time inputting your mapping preferences in the ArticMaps.ini file located in the REAPER/Data/DR_ODINE Maps/ folder.
-However, once you have configured everything properly, you will have a streamlined workflow that doesn't need to be re-configured again unless you add new mapping to new VSTi instruments later.
+And then you will need to create reaper presets to contain the various presets you are using in your VSTi.
+However, once you have configured everything properly, you will have a streamlined workflow that doesn't need to be re-configured again unless you want to make changes later.

 ## Core Components